aMytho/Protect-Personal-Privacy/src/assets/posts/guide/communication.md

 ## Communication

 Our communicaion is one of the most important things to protect.
 Our communication is a window into how we feel and think.
-Companies know this and try eo access it using many different means.
+Companies know this and try to access it using many different means.

 ### SMS (Text Messaging)